-JMR JASON Microwave Radiometer Satellite Jason (it follows TMR of TOPEX-Poseidon and will be followed by AMR on OSTM) Status (Sept 2005) Operational - Utilised in the period 2001 to ~ 2006.
-To continue with Poseidon-3 on OSTM till ~ 2013 Mission Water vapour correction for the Poseidon-2 radar altimeter Instrument type 3-frequency MW radiometer, 18.7, 23.8 and 34 GHz Scanning technique Nadir-only viewing, associated to the Poseidon-2 radar altimeter Coverage/cycle Global coverage in 30 days Resolution (s.s.p.)
+JMR JASON Microwave Radiometer Satellite Jason (it follows TMR of TOPEX-Poseidon and will be followed by AMR on OSTM) Status (Sept 2006) Dperational - Utilised in the period 2001 to ~ 2008.
+To continue with AMR on OSTM till ~ 2015 Mission Water vapour correction for the Poseidon-2 radar altimeter Instrument type 3-frequency MW radiometer, 18.7, 23.8 and 34 GHz Scanning technique Nadir-only viewing, associated to the Poseidon-2 radar altimeter Coverage/cycle Global coverage in 1 month for 30 km average spacing, or in 10 days for 100 km average spacing Resolution (s.s.p.)
 25 km